iterative/dvc.org/content/docs/studio/troubleshooting.md

   whitelisting policy in place which limits access to the organization's resources.
 - Whether [GitHub][gh-status], [GitLab][gl-status], or [BitBucket][bb-status]
   are experiencing service disruptions.
-In case of an on-prem deployment, please check with your administrator.
+In case of an on-premises deployment, please check with your administrator.

 [gh-status]: https://www.githubstatus.com/
 [gl-status]: https://status.gitlab.com/